Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-check-replication-ddl-queue.md

     This article describes how to detect possible problems in the `replication_queue` and `distributed_ddl_queue` and how to troubleshoot.
 ---

-# How to check the replication problems:
+# How to check replication problems:

 1. check `system.replicas` first, cluster-wide.
 It allows to check if the problem is local to some replica or global, and allows to see the exception. allows to answer the following questions: